Pine View School for the Gifted: Nation rankings

 During the 2003–2004 school year, Pine View School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
+Pine View won this award again in 2023.

 In 2014 Pine View was ranked the number one school in Florida and the sixth-best school in the Country.
 In 2013, Pine View was ranked by U.S. News & World Report as the sixth-best public high school in the nation.
 The previous year, Newsweek ranked Pine View the 15th best public high school in the nation.
 Out of public and private schools, Pine View was rated the 6th best high school in the nation in 2007, 11th in 2008, 14th in 2009, 30th in 2012, and 6th in 2013 by U.S. News.

 Due to its average SAT score of 1335 for 2005, the school was listed among Newsweek magazine's 21 Public Elite American high schools.
 It was the only Public Elite school in Florida.
 Pine View's U.S. News & World Report 2012 national ranking was called into question when it seemed the ranking was significantly deflated when U.S. News calculated Pine View's 8th grade students as high school students who did not participate in Advanced Placement courses (a significant factor in its methodology) and incorrectly factored Pine View's AP pass rate.

 In 2019 Pine View School was ranked No. 15 in National Rankings, No. 8 in Magnet High Schools and No. 23 in STEM High Schools.

 State rankings

 In 2012, the Florida Department of Education ranked Pine View as the best Florida school that combined high school students with other grade levels.
 The ranking was produced by crunching state and national test data.
 In the same year, Pine View was ranked by Newsweek as the 4th best high school in Florida.
 U.S. News & World Report ranked Pine View the best high school in Florida, based on its 2013 national ranking.
-In 2009, Pine View was rated America's Best High School for Florida by Business Week.
+In 2009, Pine View was rated America's Best High School for Florida by Bloomberg Businessweek.